Arnold-n/P1P2MQTT/SerialProtocol.md

 ## Serial output

-The serial interface further provides hex-formatted raw P1/P2 packet data (and pseudopacket data).
+The serial interface further provides hex-formatted raw P1/P2 packet data (and pseudo-packet data).
 The serial output may be forwarded by P1P2-bridge-esp8266 over WiFi via telnet and via MQTT topics P1P2/R/# (raw hex data), P1P2/X/# (binary data), and P1P2/P/# (parameter data), and P1P2/S/# (reporting and status data).

 Verbosity of the serial output can be set to 0..4 with the 'V' command.
 Level 3 is default and recommended.